 Drinking induces memory loss.
 Blacking out as a result of drinking means the afflicted person has consumed enough to induce amnesia and is well on their way to becoming an alcoholic.
 Many alcoholics eventually experience different forms of amnesia later in life.

 Drinking alcohol in risky or dangerous situations, such as drinking and driving, is simply unacceptable.
 In addition to endangering yourself, you are endangering the lives of others.
 Beyond that, drinking in secret, sneaking alcohol into social functions, and similar behaviors are all warning signs of future alcohol addiction.

 Is your loved one drinking every day?
 Even one or two beers on a daily basis can be a warning sign.
 Consuming alcohol every day is a sure sign of rapidly-developing alcoholism.

 If you notice your loved one is severely lacking in the hygiene department as a result of their drinking, this may be an early sign of alcoholism.
 This is one of the more obvious indicators and usually a good way to identify if any other warning signs are present.

 Restore Health and Wellness Center is an accredited and licensed drug and alcohol rehabilitation center.
-We provide comprehensive addiction treatment for alcoholism, drug addition, co-occurring disorders, and more.
+We provide comprehensive addiction treatment for alcoholism, drug addiction, co-occurring disorders, and more.
 If you suspect you or a loved one is exhibiting signs of alcoholism or drug use, please contact us by phone or email to schedule a consultation.
 We are here to help.
 Visit our alcohol rehab center in Thousand Oaks, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
 24/7 Admissions (818) 722-9019.
 On-Site Contact (818) 806-3914.